taurus-org/taurus/doc/source/tep/TEP17.md

 result in workflows that are not natural in the context of pyqtgraph.
 Still, the simplest use cases with the old classes (e.g. instantiating a plot and calling `setModel`) should work identically in the new high-level classes.
-This should actually a large majority of the GUIs to do the switch by just replacing an old plot class by a new one.
+This should allow a large majority of the GUIs to do the switch by just replacing an old plot class by a new one.